Wednesday, August 31, 2011

 I know you paintball and airsoft fans like to scoff at nerf guns but I think that this thing looks like a ton of fun, especially if a big enough group can be gathered.
 That's why any of you that are interested in this and think it's as cool as I do should definitely start telling their friends.
 I'm serious.
 The bigger this thing gets the more better it's going to be.
 Tell your friends, post it to facebook.

-with rules and link to find your local event
+The event main page with rules and link to find your local event

 Zombie event meetup group